melissamonroe/etl-project/README.md

 ## Intent
-This group project will use [https://sandiego.craigslist.org/search/apa?housing_type=1] (https://sandiego.craigslist.org/search/apa?housing_type=1) to scrape apartment listings for San Diego to determine:
+This group project will use [Craigslist] (https://sandiego.craigslist.org/search/apa?housing_type=1) to scrape apartment listings for San Diego to determine:

 The average rental price by location (TBD whether zip code or descriptors like "UTC" or "North Park")